amazonlinux/amazon-linux-2023/README.md

 1. Authenticate your Docker client to the Amazon Linux Public registry\.
 Authentication tokens are valid for 12 hours\.
 For more information, see [Private registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html) in the *Amazon Elastic Container Registry User Guide*\.
 **Note**
-The get\-login\-password command is available in the AWS CLI starting with version `1.17.10`\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
+The get\-login\-password command is supported using the latest version of AWS CLI version 2.
+For more information, see [Installing the AWS Command Line Interface](https://alpha-docs-aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the *AWS Command Line Interface User Guide*\.

    ```
    $ aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws